segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/pushwoosh/index.md

 ## Events

 The table below lists events that Pushwoosh sends to Segment.
 These events appear as tables in your warehouse, and as regular events in other Destinations.
-Pushwoosh includes the `userId` if available.

 | Event Name         | Description                                     |
 | ------------------ | ----------------------------------------------- |